autumn9999/GO4Align/README.md

 Comprehensive experimental results on diverse typical benchmarks demonstrate our method's performance superiority with even lower computational costs.

 ## Paper
-The preprint of our paper will soon be available on arXiv.
-Stay tuned for the link.
+[The preprint of our paper](https://arxiv.org/abs/2404.06486) are available on arXiv.

 ## Code
 We are currently preparing our codebase for public release.
 Keep an eye on this repository for updates and additional resources, including detailed documentation and implementation guides.